rajucomp/Insurance.Api/README.md

 # Task #2
 ## REFACTORING
+It looks like the already implemented functionality has some quality issues.
+Refactor that code, but be sure to maintain the same behavior.

 1) I have used design pattern.
 2) `BusinessRules.cs` has been decomposed into three independent services.
 3) `ProductService.cs` is concerned with only getting the details of a product.